Summary:

 Estimate the fair market value of the securing property as determined by an appraisal, a copy of which should be available to the prospective investor/lender.
 However, an investor/lender may waive the requirement of an independent written appraisal on a case-by-case basis.
 The real estate broker shall provide the broker’s written estimate of the fair market value of the securing property, including the objective data upon which the broker bases the forecast.

-Borrower data: obtain information, including identity, occupation, employment, income, and credit data, about the prospective borrower or borrowers as represented to the broker by the prospective borrower or borrowers.
+Borrower data: obtain information, including identity, occupation, Employment, income, and credit data, about the prospective Borrower or borrowers as represented to the broker by the prospective Borrower or borrowers.
 A credit report and, in some cases, a public records background search are a good policy.

-Loan terms of the promissory note for sale will be provided to the investor/lender.
+Loan terms of the promissory Note for sale will be provided to the investor/lender.
 Current loan terms and servicing records will enable a broker to calculate reasonable terms for a new loan sale or note a hypothecation transaction.

 Pertinent information concerning all encumbrances constituting liens against securing property will be determined.
-To the extent of actual knowledge of the broker, relevant information about other items that the borrower expects or anticipates will result in an encumbrance or charge against the subject property.
-As used in this paragraph, actual knowledge concerning any anticipated or expected loan means knowledge the broker gains through prudent inquiry.
-Best practices also suggest that the broker provide the prospective lender/investor with the option to apply for a title insurance policy or an endorsement (104.1) to an existing title insurance policy covering the securing property, a copy of the written loan application, and a credit report.
+To the extent of actual knowledge of the broker, relevant information about other items that the Borrower expects or anticipates will result in an encumbrance or charge against the subject property.
+As used in this paragraph, actual knowledge concerning any anticipated or expected loan means knowledge the broker gains through prudent inquiry Best practices also suggest that the broker provide the prospective lender/investor with the option to apply for a title insurance policy or an endorsement (104.1) to an existing title insurance policy covering the securing property, a copy of the written loan application, and a credit report.

-Provisions for servicing the loan, if any, including disposition of the late charge and prepayment penalty fees paid by the borrower.
+Provisions for servicing the loan, if any, including disposition of the late charge and prepayment penalty fees paid by the Borrower.

-A detailed statement from the borrower on the intended use of the funds.
+A detailed statement from the Borrower on the intended use of the funds.

-Purchasing at face value of the note vs. purchasing at a discount:
+Purchasing at face value of the Note vs. purchasing at a discount:

-Discount notes are purchased when the note's interest rate is below the current market rate, the investor's expected yield is below, or a borrower defaults.
-Using the above example, if the investor purchased at a discount, they may only pay 70% of the face amount or $70,000.
-If the investor expected a yield of 10%, with a noted interest of 6%, the transaction would be short by 4% each year until maturity.
-The note purchase would require a discount of 4% for each year, or 4 6 (years until maturity) = 24%.
+Using the above example, if the investor purchased at a discount, they may only pay 70% of the face amount, or $70,00.
+If the investor expected a yield of 10% with a noted interest rate of 6%, the transaction would be short by 4% each year until maturity.
+The note purchase would require a discount rate of 4 × 6 (years until maturity) = 24%.
 The example does not include the loan purchase cost, escrow, and fees associated with the note purchaser; the seller may pay part or all of these costs.

 Yield calculations: